feross/simple-peer/README.md

 Remove a `MediaStreamTrack` from the connection.
 Must also pass the `MediaStream` that it was attached to.

+## `peer.replaceTrack(oldTrack, newTrack, stream)`

+Replace a `MediaStreamTrack` with another track.
+Must also pass the `MediaStream` that the old track was attached to.

 ### `peer.addTransceiver(kind, init)`

 Add a `RTCRtpTransceiver` to the connection.
 Can be used to add transceivers before adding tracks.
 Automatically called as neccesary by `addTrack`.